 This type of foldable side mirror requires the driver to physically change the angle of the mirrors.
 Older vehicles require the mirrors to be adjusted from outside the car.

 Power mirrors are foldable mirrors that are motorized and can be electronically adjusted.
 These mirrors often come with a LIN bus control module that uses serial communications technology that allows the driver to move the assembly to a pre-set angle with a touch of a button.

 Features of Automotive Side Mirrors

 Side mirrors are often fitted with glass that has features that help the driver’s vision adapt in different driving conditions.

 Heated side mirrors are often installed in vehicles that are used in winter climates.
-This type of side mirror has integrated heater elements that help improve visibility on the road by warming up the mirror to melt frost or ice.
+They have integrated heater elements that help improve visibility on the road by warming up the mirror to melt frost or ice.

 Anti-glare mirrors, also known as day/night mirrors, use specialized glass that prevents the driver from being blinded by the bright light from the sun or other vehicles’ headlights.
-Anti-glare side mirrors typically come in a wedge shape.
+They typically come in a wedge shape.